Kathy Giusti

-Kathy Giusti is a business leader and a healthcare disrupter.
+Kathy Giusti is a business leader, healthcare professional, and author.
 She is a two-time cancer survivor having been diagnosed with multiple myeloma and breast cancer.
-Kathy Co-Founded the Multiple Myeloma Research Foundation (the MMRF) where she served as CEO and President for nearly two decades.
-She also Co-Chaired the Harvard Business School (HBS) Kraft Precision Medicine Accelerator, which she helped found, as a Senior Fellow at Harvard Business School.
+Kathy Co-Founded the Multiple Myeloma Research Foundation (the MMRF) where she was CEO and president for nearly two decades.
+She also co-chaired the Harvard Business School (HBS) Kraft Precision Medicine Accelerator, which she helped found, and was a Senior Fellow at Harvard Business School.

-Kathy is recognized as a pioneer in precision medicine, having seen its vast potential in oncology and other diseases.
-She uses her patient experience and business acumen to drive science faster with innovative business models across registries, big data, clinical trials, and venture.
-Kathy is a champion of patient engagement, encouraging each patient take initiative to optimize their own care.

-Kathy has been named one of Time magazine's 100 Most Influential People in the world. and ranked #19 on Fortune's list of Worlds' 50 Greatest Leaders.
+Giusti has been named one of Time magazine's 100 Most Influential People in the world. and named one of Fortune's list of Worlds' 50 Greatest Leaders.